-Public and voluntary programs related to other social welfare services and policy issues.
-Relationship between public and voluntary programs.
-Methods through which communities organize and maintain their social welfare services.
+Concepts and principles pertinent to initiating and developing new or modified social welfare policies.
 205. Social Work Administration I (2) II Prerequisite: Social Work 202 or consent of the Dean.
 Administration as an aspect of all social work practice.
-Nature of social work administration involving board and staff participation in determining goals and in planning programing and management operations to achieve goals.
+Nature of social work administration involving board and staff participation in determining goals and in planning programming and management operations to achieve goals.
 Administrative organization; interagency policy and control; management processes.
 220. Human Behavior and Social Environment I (4) I Human beings as functioning organisms in society.
 Integration of knowledges of human behavior and social environment covering biological, psychological, and psycho-social process from birth to death for application in social work practice.
 221. Human Behavior and Social Environment II (3) II Prerequisite: Social Work 220.